hexresearch/ergvein/reflex-fork/README.md

 # reflex-fork

-Library provides helpers for forking threads on binded capability and relfex integration.
+Library provides helpers for forking threads on binded capability and reflex integration.